 You can expect an average home addition to cost anywhere from $200 to $400 per square foot.

 Home additions can vary substantially depending on what you want to do to your home.
 They can span from a small bathroom addition all the way up to a full second-story addition.
 Let me discuss the most popular types of additions to a home and their average costs.
-Please keep in mind building costs vary significantly by graphic region, so the costs blow pertains specifically to Los Angeles and Southern California.
+Please keep in mind building costs vary significantly by graphic region, so the costs below pertain specifically to Los Angeles and Southern California homeowners.

 Costs for a Master Suite Addition